 What is sugar?

 Not all sugars pose a problem though.
-While natural sugars are found in fruits and vegetables, these are considered to be healthy as they come with a host of vitamins, minerals and other nutrients including fibre.
+While natural sugars are found in whole fruits and vegetables, these are considered to be healthier as they come with a host of vitamins, minerals and other nutrients, including fibre.
+It’s the added or ‘free’ sugars, such as those found in highly-processed foods like white sugar and corn syrup, that are problematic.

 Whether you're looking for sugar-free baking guides or simply want to find out your recommended daily amounts, find all the answers in our sugar hub.

-8 ways to cut down on sugar
+10 ways to cut down on sugar

 1. Reduce the sugar you add to hot drinks

-Do so gradually to give your tastebuds time to adjust.
+Best done gradually to give your tastebuds time to adjust.
 For hot drinks, why not try adding a sprinkle of cinnamon to a cappuccino or hot chocolate?
 Cinnamon has several health benefits, it adds flavour without the sweetness and may support how your body responds to insulin, the hormone that manages blood sugar.

-2. Avoid low-fat 'diet' foods
+2. Avoid low-fat diet foods

 So-called low fat or ‘diet’ foods tend to be high in refined carbs and potentially sugar.
 Instead understand what makes a healthy portion and stick to moderate amounts of the regular versions instead.